Changissnz/nu_merchant_principal/README.md

-strength of the mask, is used by Agent B to decide on which mask to use. $M_1$ provides the greatest security in transmission, that is, the lowest probability that a third-party (not Agent A or B) will able to possess full knowledge of.
+strength of the mask, is used by Agent B to decide on which mask to use. $M_1$ provides the greatest security in transmission, that is, the lowest probability that a third-party (those that Agent A has not shared with) will able to possess full knowledge of.
 Junction 1 is a min-max decision problem.
-The information $I_j$ with the lowest corresponding
+The information $I_j$ with the lowest corresponding $c_0$ score is the dominated choice.
-$c_0$ score is the dominated choice.
 Mask $M_1$ is the dominated choice of mask, with respect to two-agent (A and B) privatization.
 This decision problem could be further complicated by raising the question on the magnitude of privatization desired by Agent B. Agent B could very well not care about maintaining "perfect secrecy", and chooses one of the masks in $\{M_2,M_3\}$ so that some other arbitrary agent outside of $\{A,B,C,D\}$ can knowledgeably interfere.

 Now onto the second decision junction, with specific focus on Agents A and C. Correspondent Agent C's responsibility